Denai Alam: Public transportation

-Currently there is no public transportation service to this township, however, RapidKL buses do ply the Bukit Subang – Subang Airport (T772) route.
+The MRT feeder bus route T772 from MRT Kwasa Sentral station (previously RapidKL bus route T772 from Subang Airport) serve the Denai Alam commercial centre.
+Aside from that the SA10 bus route know has several bus stops in Denai Alam, allowing access to several secondary schools, namely, SMK Bukit Jelutong and SMK Kampung Melayu Subang.

 Public amenities

 Based on the development plan, a mosque, a police station, a fire station, two community halls, primary and secondary schools will be built.